 Wake up with a nauseating headache and the taste of whiskey in your mouth.
 Stare up at the ceiling through bloodshot eyes and begin to worry about money, your job and your wife.
 Then remember, there’s beer in the fridge.
 Its 11 a.m. on a Saturday in January on Cape Cod, Massachusetts, and it’s snowing outside.
-Get out of bed, aching from the week’s 60 hours of construction.
-Go into the kitchen and find a bottle of painkillers next to a half-drank beer.
+Get out of bed, aching from the week’s 60 hours of construction work.
+Go into the kitchen and find a bottle of painkillers next to a half-drunk beer.
 Put four pills in your mouth and taste the beer, flat and sour.
 Finish it anyway.
 Open the fridge.
 Take out another beer and drink it at the window, watching the snow come down, and wonder if you’ll get a chicken or steak burrito today.
 Grab a shovel and head outside.
 Bend down, back stiff, breath heavy and begin to shovel snow away from the tires of your truck, cursing.
 On the way to the burrito shop, someone cuts you off, so you pull up 2 feet behind them, rev your engine and flip them off.
 Catch yourself in the rear-view and think, “I’m so worthless.”

 Decide on a steak burrito and a beer.
 Drink the beer while you wait for the burrito to be ready.
 Order another beer and start to feel the pills kick in.
-Feeling a little lighter, less angry, you get excited about going home, turning off all the lights and finding a movie to watch while nestled into the coach, hidden under the dark winter clouds.
+Feeling a little lighter, less angry, you get excited about going home, turning off all the lights and finding a movie to watch while nestled into the couch, hidden under the dark winter clouds.
 You get anxious about the idea of having to leave the house again, so on the way home, you go to the liquor store and buy a 12-pack of beer, three frozen pizzas and just a fifth of whiskey.
 You don’t want to be too hung over tomorrow.
 Get home, find the painkillers and take two more as you stick the first pizza in the oven.
 Open another beer, take a shot, find a movie and settle in to enjoy the best day of your week.

 This was my life in January 2012.